divyanshsaxena21/Flask_Notes/Notes/Notes.md

 	- Notify users before session timeout due to inactivity, if they want to extend a session.
 		This can improve user experience while maintaining security.

+### Lecture-7

+*Topics*
+- About Cookies
+- Working
+- Types
+- Security Considerations
+- Code Demo

+##### About Cookies

+**Definition**

+- A cookie, technically known as HTTP cookie, is a small piece of data that's stored within the browser where the end user is interacting with the web application.
+- Main purpose of a cookie is to 'remember' the preference of the user over a session.
+This helps provide the users a more personalized experience
+- Each browser has a specific database it uses to store cookies.
+	- *Chrome and Firefox use SQLite database*

+**Why Cookies ?**

+- Helps improve overall user browsing experience:
+	- Maintaining login status
+	- Shopping carts in online retail stores
+	- Store user language, theme appearance, custom settings and preferences.
+	- Save website traffic for analytics
+	- Reduce CSRF/XSS attacks.

+##### Working of Cookies

+1. When user visits a web application and interacts with it, a HTTP request is sent to the server.
+2. The server generate an appropriate response message and sends it back to the application (browser), along with the session ID generated as well as a cookie header.
+This is done by the *Set-Cookie* header in the 'headers' part of the response message:
+		==Set-Cookie: sessionId=abc123; Expires=Wed,21Oct 2023 07:28:00GMT; Secure; HttpOnly==

+3. Attributes to set a Cookie:
+	- *Name/Value*: Contains the main data of the cookie
+	- *Expires/Max-Age*: This determines the lifespan of the cookie
+	- *Path*: Determines the URL for the cookie to be sent
+	- *Secure*: A flag used to ensure cookies are sent over HTTPS
+	- *HttpsOnly*: Prevents XSS attacks
+	- *SameSite*: Prevents CSRF attacks

+4. The storage location of cookie at client-side varies depending on the browser and OS.
+Typically, cookie are stored in databases.
+5. For subsequent requests from the client side, the relevant cookies will be included in the *Cookie* header in the 'headers' section of the request message.
+		==Cookie: sessionId=abc123; userId=78910; theme=dark;==

+6. Now, the server can identify the Session ID and retrieve the corresponding session data.
+This way, the server 'remembers' the user's preferences and is able to provide a personalized browsing experience.
+7. Cookies with the *Expires* or *Max-Age* attribute will be deleted automatically when the time comes.
+Else, they'll be deleted when the browser is closed.

+##### Types of Cookies
+---

+#### **First-party Cookies:**

+- These cookies are used by the same application/website that the user is currently interacting with.
+- These are considered to be more secure and protected, as they can only be accessed by the website the user is currently visiting.
+- First Party cookies help with:
+	- Maintaining login status in application
+	- Keeping track of and storing user's preferences(language, theme, custom settings)
+	- Duration of visits on application
+	- Providing a personalized experience

+#### **Third-party Cookies:**

+- Cookies that get stored in the browser but actually created by some other website which the user isn't currently visiting, are third party cookies.
+- Associated with greater security concerns as it exposes users' browsing data to external parties (sometimes without consent).
+- These cookies are mainly used for
+	- Tracking a user's activities across different websites, to generate targeted ads
+	- Analyzing website traffic and performance for analytics.
+	- Tailoring social media feeds by tracking user activity
+	- Generating user profiles based on data collected about a user's activities across different websites

+#### **What happens when we select 'Accept All Cookies' ?**

+- Equivalent of a user giving consent to store and use first-party and third-party cookies
+- Allows third-party companies to collect browsing data and activity across multiple website.
+This helps with targeted ad generation, building user profiles, etc.
+- Higher risk of data leakage if the third-party companies are compromised.

+### Security Considerations

+***Measures to take, to protect data stored in Cookies:***

+**1. Cookie Attributes:**

+- Use attributes and flags like HttpOnly and SameSite
+- Helps avoid CSRF and SXX attacks.

+**2. Cookie Poisoning:**

+- An attacker can modify the contents of cookies to gain unauthorized access.
+- Encrypt cookie data using hashes
+- Avoid storing critical and sensitive information in cookies.

+**3. Man-in-the-Middle Attacks:**

+- Attackers can intercept cookies and manipulate between client and server
+- Ensure to user *Server* attributes and HTTPS channels for communication

+**4. Consent:**

+- Read all terms and conditions before accepting all cookies
+- Minimize use of third-party cookies unless absolutely necessary.

+**5. Others:**

+- Cookies are a part of sessions
+- Cookies are generated within a session
+- Similar security considerations will apply